bcptraining/snowparkdev/README.md

 > - CLI commands like `snowflake stage put` in `setup.sh`
 > - `.toml` generation logic in `deploy_snowflake_app.py`

-## ✅ Prerequisites

-Before you begin, make sure you have the following:

-- A Snowflake trial account with **ORGADMIN** access
-- A GitHub account with access to the target repository
-- GitHub Codespaces enabled (optional, for cloud-based dev)
-- Python 3.11 and Conda (if developing locally)
-- Basic familiarity with Git workflows and CI/CD concepts

----

 ## 🚀 Environment Promotion via GitHub Workflows